david-develop/mastermind_scala/README.md

 ## Prerequisites
 - If you want to play you will need **scala** to compile and run the game
-- To undertand the code: Knowledge in programing language like Python, C or Java
+- To understand the code: Knowledge in programing language like Python, C or Java

 ## Built With